The Winston Prouty Center – Past, Present and Future

 Family Supportive Housing is a grant from the state Office of Economic Opportunity awarded after the local Housing Review Team recommended WPC apply on behalf of the community.
 This pilot is targeted to provide support for up to 2 years to families who are homeless and have children up to age 6, with the goal being finding and maintaining stable housing through skill development around parenting, tenancy and financial stability.
 The program can serve 24 to 30 families at a time, and staff work closely with Groundworks Shelter, Brattleboro Housing Authority, Windham and Windsor Housing Trust, Department of Children and Families Economic Services and Family Services (child protection), and Southeastern Vermont Community Action, among others.

-The Early Learning Center serves 55 families with children 6 weeks to age 5 in an inclusive environment with both typically developing children and children with special needs.
+The Early Learning Center serves over 60 families with children 6 weeks to age 5 in an inclusive environment with both typically developing children and children with special needs.
 Over 75% of families receive financial assistance for tuition through the state subsidy system and/or Prouty scholarship.
 Children in protective custody through the Department of Children and Families (DCF) participate regularly in the program.
 ELC staff work closely with providers from CIS, EEE, DCF and WCCA to support this diversity of children successfully.

 The Winston Prouty Center of tomorrow needs to expand to meet the growing need for quality services for young children and their families.